 On October 21, 2019, Buddy Hield signed a four-year contract extension.

-On January 27, 2020, Buddy Hield scored a career-high 42 points in an overtime victory against the Timberwolves, dedicating the game to Kobe Bryant.
+On January 27, 2020, Buddy Hield scored a career-high 42 points against the Timberwolves, dedicating the game to Kobe Bryant.

-On December 23, 2020, Buddy Hield recorded 22 points and a game-winning, buzzer-beating tip-in in an overtime win against the Denver Nuggets.
+On December 23, 2020, Buddy Hield recorded a game-winning, buzzer-beating tip-in in an overtime win against the Denver Nuggets.

-On February 28, 2021, Buddy Hield became the fastest player to make 1,000 three-pointers in 350 games, a record that has since been broken.
+On February 28, 2021, Buddy Hield became the fastest player in history to make 1,000 three-pointers, needing 350 games only to reach the mark.

-On July 29, 2021, a proposed trade sending Buddy Hield to the Los Angeles Lakers fell through when the Lakers traded for Russell Westbrook instead.
+On July 29, 2021, a reported trade deal sending Buddy Hield to the Los Angeles Lakers fell through.

-On January 11, 2023, Buddy Hield posted a new season-high of 31 points, eight rebounds, and 7-of-15 three-point shooting in a loss to the New York Knicks.
+On January 11, 2023, Buddy Hield posted a new season-high 31 points in a loss to the New York Knicks.

 Before the start of the 2023–24 season, Buddy Hield changed his jersey number for the first time in his career, switching from 24 to 7.

-In February 8, 2022, Buddy Hield, Tyrese Haliburton, and Tristan Thompson were traded to the Indiana Pacers, which also involved a 2023 second-round pick.
+On February 8, 2022, Buddy Hield, Tyrese Haliburton, and Tristan Thompson were traded to the Indiana Pacers in exchange for Justin Holiday, Jeremy Lamb, Domantas Sabonis, and a 2023 second-round pick.

-On February 8, 2024, Buddy Hield was traded to the Philadelphia 76ers in a three-team deal involving the San Antonio Spurs.
+On February 8, 2024, Buddy Hield was traded to the Philadelphia 76ers in a three-team deal.

 In February 2024, Buddy Hield was traded to the Philadelphia 76ers.